A new PM could be good news for a confidence housing market and lending

 Thousands of mortgage deals on offer

 Since the beginning of October we’ve seen over 3,000 new mortgage deals launched and there are currently over 10,500 available in the market.
-This is a big number to keep track of so now you can subscribe to our weekly “best mortgage buys” straight into your inbox which is very handy if you’re checking the rates ahead of buying a property.
+This is a big number to keep track of so make sure your check our latest mortgage deals regularly.
 The cheapest fixed rate is around 5.09% now but this can change so our advisers keep up to date will the latest availability.

 Can you afford it?